-A minimum of 15% of combined grant awards from this solicitation will be used to serve severely disadvantaged communities, as described on page 9 of the Guidelines.
+A minimum of 15% of combined grant awards from this solicitation should serve severely disadvantaged communities.
 The Department will utilize the California State Parks Community Fact Finder tool to determine whether a project is located within a severely disadvantaged community.
 Where feasible, applicants should incorporate strategies to address the needs of severely disadvantaged communities and increase their participation in proposed activities.

-Proposals determined to serve severely disadvantaged communities will receive priority for funding.
+Proposals determined to serve severely disadvantaged communities will receive funding priority.